Nicogs43/ChatBot-RAG-CPU/README.md

 # Navigating the Seas of AI: Deploying Small Language Models on Compact Edge Computers for Maritime Applications 🌊⛵

-This repository contains the code for creating a chatbot based on a Small Language Model (SLM) integrated with Retrieval-Augmented Generation (R.A.G.), optimized to run on an Intel CPU using the [OpenVINO toolkit](https://github.com/openvinotoolkit/openvino).
+This repository contains the code for creating **MarineChat** a chatbot based on a Small Language Model (SLM) integrated with Retrieval-Augmented Generation (R.A.G.), optimized to run on an Intel CPU using the [OpenVINO toolkit](https://github.com/openvinotoolkit/openvino).

 Check [here](https://docs.openvino.ai/2024/about-openvino/release-notes-openvino/system-requirements.html) to see if your device supports OpenVINO.